Stock Quote

 3. The Business Environment and Medium- to Long-Term Management Strategy

-Moreover, the Company will strive to develop the Arcade Operations and Amusement Equipments businesses by using popular IPs and major content, as well as uncover latent users and maximize profit-earning opportunities by raising awareness of IPs through investment in and leveraging of film and television productions, licensing merchandise, and esports.
+Moreover, the Company will strive to develop the Arcade Operations and Amusement Equipments businesses by using popular IPs and major content, as well as generate new users and maximize profit-earning opportunities by raising awareness of IPs through investment in and leveraging of film and television productions, licensed merchandise, and esports.

-In addition to the above strategies, the Company will continue its efforts to achieve its medium-term management goal by promoting its human resources investment strategy, which will be the driving force for the Company’s sustainable growth, and by strengthening investments in its development system and environment to increase its product pipeline through the creation of new IPs and utilization of major existing IPs.
+In addition to the above strategies, the Company will continue its efforts to achieve its management goals by promoting its human resources investment strategy, which will be the driving force for the Company’s sustainable growth.
+It will strengthen investments in the research and development of cutting-edge technologies, such as its proprietary development engine, and the enhancement of its development environment, with the aim of adapting to new technologies and growing its product pipeline through the creation of new IPs and utilization of major existing IPs.

 Through various activities, the Company will continue to work toward realizing its management philosophy of being a creator of entertainment culture that stimulates the senses and excites people through game entertainment.